-The radial velocity couplet and hook echo in Div2D1km are much weaker and not as well defined as those in CNTL1km (Fig. 10a, b, Fig. 8d and Fig. 9d).
-There is also a larger position error with this forecast as the $V_r$ couplet is about 20 km north of the observed one (c.f., Fig. 8c).
-In NoDiv1km, the predicted mesocyclone circulation and hook echo are also somewhat weaker and less well defined during this period, compared to those of CNTL1km (Fig. 10c, d and Fig. 8d and Fig. 9d).
-Clearly among CNTL1km, Div2D1km and NoDiv1km, CNTL1km produces the best forecast, in terms of the low-level rotation features.
-When $V_r$ data are not used in CNTLZ1km, a mesocyclone-strength vortex does not develop (Fig. 10e f).
-The large differences found between the forecasts with and without $V_r$ data further confirms the importance of $V_r$ data in this case.
-Because CNTL1km produces the best forecast on the 1-km grid, we nest inside it the 100-m and 50-m grids, whose results will be discussed next.
+CNTL1km (Figs. 10a,b, 8d, and 9d).
+There is also a larger position error with this forecast as the V_r couplet is about 20 km north of the observed one (cf. Fig. 8c).
+In NoDiv1km, the predicted mesocyclone circulation produces the best forecast, in terms of the low-level rotation features.
+When V_r data are not used in CNTLZ1km, a mesocyclone-strength vortex does not develop (Figs. 10e and 10f).
+The large differences found between the forecasts with and without V_r data further confirm the importance of V_r data in this case.
+Because CNTL1km produces the best forecast on the 1-km grid, we nest inside it the 100- and 50-m grids, whose results will be discussed next.
 Other 1-km experiments will not be discussed again.